Macleans College: International students

-The colleges main foreign student demographic is Chinese in ethnicity, though other students from Germany, Hungary, Brazil, Japan, Nepal etc. are also present.
+The college's main foreign student demographic is Chinese in ethnicity, though other students from Germany, Hungary, Brazil, Japan, Nepal, etc. are also present.

 Qualifications and curriculum

+Junior

+Years 9 have six core subjects Physical education, Science, Maths, English, Māori Studies, and Social Studies.
+They have four classes each week, except for Māori studies and Physical Education, where they only have three.

+Additionally, along with the core subjects students may pick 3 choice subjects one done along with Māori studies in one of the two semesters and another two done in the other semester (The accelerate class only picks 2 as they had a mandatory music class).

+Senior

-In 2013, 97.6 percent of students leaving Macleans College held at least NCEA Level 1 or IGCSE, 95.5 percent held at least NCEA Level 2 or AS, and 86.2 percent held at least University Entrance standard.
-This is compared to 85.2%, 74.2%, and 49.0% respectively for all students nationally.
+In 2013, 97.6 per cent of students leaving Macleans College held at least NCEA Level 1 or IGCSE, 95.5 per cent held at least NCEA Level 2 or AS, and 86.2 per cent held at least University Entrance standard.
+This is compared to 85.2%, 74.2%, and 49.0%, respectively, for all students nationally.

 Until 2018, Macleans College offered both NCEA Level 1 and IGCSE in Year 11 as pathways into NCEA Level 2 and CIE AS Level.
-However, in response to external pressures and a commitment to better preparing students for their Year 12 and 13 examinations, the school made the strategic decision to move away from these curricula.
-In their place, Macleans College developed the Macleans Certification (MCERT).
-MCERT incorporates the most valuable elements of both IGCSE and NCEA Level 1, providing students with a rigorous and well-rounded foundation for senior academic success.
+However, in response to external pressures and a commitment to better preparing students for their Year 12 and 13 examinations, the school made the decision to move away from these curricula.
+In their place, Macleans College developed the Maclean's Certification (MCERT).
+MCERT incorporates elements of both IGCSE and NCEA Level 1, providing students with a foundation for senior academic success.